orxshi/tailor/docs/test_cases.rst

 Steady transonic airfoil
 ------------------------

 A single unstructured mesh is used to solve the Euler equations at transonic air speed to steady state.
 Flow and solver properties are shown in the following tables.
+The mesh is rotated :math:`1.25^\circ` clock-wise, therefore, the freestream x-velocity has no angle of attack.
+Freestream pressure and density are adjusted such that sound speed is unity and freestream velocity is identical to Mach number.

 .. list-table:: Flow properties
    :header-rows: 0